kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

 ### Custom helper script - my choice

-The solution I've decided for is to write simple helper script in bash that will work similarly to `~/.bashrc` alias but it will me checked into the source control.
+The solution I've decided for is to write simple helper script in bash that will work similarly to `~/.bashrc` alias but it will be checked into the source control.

 Usage in CLI is following: